rodis/akanda/README.rst

 The code for this project contains the following:

-* A set of APIs that manipulate and controlling OpenBSD PF (the appliance REST API)
+* A set of APIs that manipulate and control OpenBSD PF (the appliance REST API)

 * A User-facing REST service implemented as OpenStack Quantum Extensions.

 * An orchestration layer that works with Quantum and other REST Services.

-* a GUI for integrating Akanda Layer 3 Services into OpenStack `Horizon`_
+* A GUI for integrating Akanda Layer 3 Services into OpenStack `Horizon`_

-* a set of tools/scripts for developing Akanda and building Akanda images
+* A set of tools/scripts for developing Akanda and building Akanda images

 The Product
 -----------

-Akanda is Layer 3 plus Services for OpenStack comprised by mutliple components including those in OpenStack Quantum.
+Akanda is Layer 3 plus Services for OpenStack comprised by mutliple components including those implemented within OpenStack Quantum.

 The Name